mcspr/rpnlib/README.md

 * Numbers in expressions are represented as `rpn_float_t` (configurable type, either `float` or `double`).
 * Integer values are represented as `rpn_int_t`, can be used in operators.
 * Unsigned integer values are represented as `rpn_uint_t`, can be used in operators.
-* All strings are repesented as `String` (Arduino class).
+* All strings are represented as `String` (Arduino class).
 Strings in expressions are surrounded by double quotation marks.

 ### Variables